 These implications are immediately understood by Peter's audience.
 They respond by asking, "Brethren, what shall we do?"
 (Acts 2:37).
 Peter directly tells them the appropriate response:

 What people often do not understand - and certainly many misunderstood in the first century - is the nature of Jesus' kingship.
-As Messiah, He came first to lay down His life and shed His blood to save all who will trust in Him.
+As Messiah, He came first to lay down His own life.
+To shed His own blood.
+To save all who will trust in Him.
 He did this already.
+It is finished.
 But He is coming again.

-After He ascended to heaven in his resurrected body, He went to wait for His second coming when He will return to judge the nations and establish His kingdom on earth.
+After Jesus ascended to heaven in His resurrected body, He went to wait for His second coming.
+When He will return to judge the nations.
+To establish His kingdom on earth.
+To gather His people to Himself.
+And to shed, not His own blood, but the blood of His enemies.
 Peter cited Psalm 110 to show that Jesus has begun the second part of His ministry by sitting at the right hand of God the Father.

 The present time - extending from the moment Christ ascended to the moment He returns - are described in this prophetic psalm.
 Psalm 110:5-6 describes the second coming of Christ which is described again in Revelation 19:11-21.
 Read both carefully and humbly.